 Where to stay in Madeira?

 Funchal, the capital of Madeira, is a good choice if you prefer to be in a city.
+There is no shortage of amazing places to stay during your holiday in Madeira.
+Please see below some of the TOP hotels we have selected for you:

 We stayed in Sao Vicente region, in the northern Madeira – make sure you rent a car if you prefer your hotel to be in a more quiet area.